SpectoLabs/hoverfly/docs/reference/api.md

 ```

 ## PUT /api/v2/hoverfly/middleware
-Puts the new middleware and overwrites current middleware for the running instance of Hoverfly.
+Puts the new middleware value and overwrites current middleware value for the running instance of Hoverfly.
 This requires a JSON body on the request.
+The value you send should be a command that runs on the machine Hoverfly is running.
+You may need to specify the command to run the script as well as the path to the script.
 {
 	"middleware": "python ~/new-middleware.py"
 }

 ## GET /api/v2/hoverfly/mode
 Gets the current mode for the running instance of Hoverfly.
 ```